iodepo/odis-arch/docs/dev/projects/README.md

 ### Questions

-* Are these reseach projects?
+* Are these research projects?
   * https://schema.org/FundingAgency
   * https://schema.org/ResearchProject
 * As distinct from institution above, correct?